Skip to Content (Press Enter)

 Named after Geffen Playhouse founder, Gil Cates, in spring of 2010, this 512 seat performance space is large enough to accommodate musicals but usually houses contemporary and classic plays, including world premieres and second productions as well as re-imaginings of timeless works.

-The Gil Cates Theater usually houses five season productions (running for six weeks or more) as well as frequent special events including concerts, holiday productions and play readings.
+The Gil Cates Theater typically houses five season productions (running for five weeks or more) as well as frequent special events including concerts, holiday productions, and play readings.
 This theater also houses several education and outreach performances and events each year.

 The Jason and Yvonne Lee Geffen Playhouse Annex houses Geffen Playhouse production rehearsals.
 The multi-year lease of the UCLA facility transformed the space from its prior retail storefront to a flexible venue hosting not only artists but also the Geffen’s growing list of community groups and education programs.